top of page

 Economic Pressures and Affordability Challenges

-Interest rates, a key factor in housing affordability, are pivotal in Naples’ evolving market.
-By the end of 2024, average mortgage rates had climbed to 7.04%, the highest in years.
-For many buyers, particularly those relying on financing, these higher rates reduce affordability and curb purchasing power.
-At the same time, cash buyers—who historically account for 35-50% of transactions in Naples—remain somewhat insulated from these pressures, maintaining a strong presence in the market.
+Interest rates play a crucial role in housing affordability and are significant in the evolving market of Naples.
+By the end of 2024, average mortgage rates had risen to 7.04%, marking the highest level in years.
+This increase in rates limits affordability and reduces purchasing power for many buyers, particularly those who rely on financing.
+In contrast, cash buyers—who historically represent 35-50% of transactions in Naples—are somewhat insulated from these challenges and continue to maintain a strong presence in the market.

 Yet, rising rates are not the only headwind.
 Broader economic concerns, including inflation and recession fears, overshadow buyer confidence.
 Additionally, increasing insurance costs for flood and hurricane coverage make coastal properties less affordable and, in some cases, less appealing.
 Environmental factors, such as the growing risk of flooding due to climate change, influence buyer decisions, particularly among out-of-state purchasers who might be more risk-averse.